davidepalazzo/es6-express-starter-kit/README.md

 yarn test
 ```

-Or if you want to run and watch for changes during testing
+Or if you want to watch for file changes while testing
 ```
 yarn test:watch
 ```